 EEG data collection and analysis:

 Continuous scalp EEG was recorded using NetStation 4.5.4. and 128-channel Hydrocel Geodesic Sensor Nets modified to remove eye electrodes (Electrical Geodesics, Inc. (EGI), Eugene, OR, USA).
 Data was sampled at 500 Hz.
 Impedances were kept under 100 kΩ when possible and measured once at the beginning of the session, and again halfway through.
 Sessions were conducted in a dimly lit room with the participants sitting on the parent’s lap.
 The participants were separated from the research staff conducting the session by a curtain, but the testing area was not acoustically or electrically shielded.
 A second research staff member was present in the testing area to help keep the participant engaged.
 EEG sessions consisted of 6 paradigms, i.e., resting state, visual working memory, flanker, disengagement, visual evoked potential, and auditory stimuli.
-The subsequent (pre-)processing steps were applied to the resting state data where participants watched a 3-minute video that featured toys.
+The subsequent (pre-)processing steps were applied to the resting state data where participants watched a 3-minute video that featured toys (Add REF for the stimuli).